MStefko/ESA-Mapps2Cosmographia/README.md

 **Fig 6: Cosmographia with running generated scenario.**

 ## Configuration
-Some settings can be adjusted in `juice_plugin.ini` in the `[itl]` section:
+Some settings can be adjusted in `juice_plugin_static.ini` in the `[itl]` section (make sure you adhere to the JSON format specification, otherwise errors will occur):

 - `mode_sensors`: This dictionary defines which instrument modes are considered "on" states, and which sensor FOV is associated with each mode.
-Each entry has the format `"instrument_mode": "sensor_fov_name"`.
+It is organised by instrument name, where for each instrument you have its own dictionary.
+Each entry of this dictionary has the format `"instrument_mode": "sensor_fov_name"`.
-- `instruments`: This is a list of instrument names which become selectable in the GUI.
 - `sensor_colors`: This dictionary defines for each instrument an `RGB` color which is used to display sensor FOVs and ground tracks.